typhdotcom/diaspora/README.md

 This verifies all proofs.
 The implementation uses only basic mathematical definitions from Mathlib—no physics libraries, just graph theory elevated through rigorous proof.

+---

 ## Notes

-  - This is a highly llm-collaborated project (reader beware!), serving as a self-learning tool for Lean proofs and neat areas of math.
+- This is a highly LLM-collaborated project (reader beware!), serving as a self-learning tool for Lean proofs and exploring these mathematical structures.
 Highly speculative.
 - The framework requires zero additional axioms beyond Lean's foundation.
 - All functions are constructive where possible, noncomputable when necessary.